SanderBusiness/Educative-Tools/README.md

 #### Backend: .NET 8
 - N-Layer Architecture
 - API's with Controllers
+- DAL layer with Repositories
   - MySQL for production
   - SQLite for development
   - InMemory for testing